olulesi/sei-project-4/README.md

 # Project 4 - Costanza
 ## Overview
-For my fourth and final project, I decided with my partner to use the drag and drop functionality on a professional level that promotes productivity and user interaction with our site [Costanza](https://kanban-costanza.herokuapp.com/).
+For my fourth and final project, my partner and I decided to use the drag and drop functionality on a professional level that promotes productivity and user interaction with our site [Costanza](https://kanban-costanza.herokuapp.com/).

 The concept is that users can organize their projects into different kanbans whilst tracking progress with the use of columns and tickets with a drag and drop user interaction.
 Users can add their teammates that have and accounts as well as applying deadlines, priority flags, comments, assign labels to different tickets and add their own todo list.